 Court Records are public records.
 These records include a case file containing a court docket and all filings and documents filed in your case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the county where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These online databases are connected and you can track criminal convictions from any other state.
-Go to the Hamilton County Courthouse and check in person, or check the website.
+Go to the Hamilton County Courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state, you might have to pay for a more comprehensive search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: